10 Facts About The Ringed Tree Boa

 Ringed tree boas lay live young, in an average total of 13.
 They have a particularly long gestation period, lasting 6-7 months.
 One skill they possess which a cobra could never dream of is sharp spurs on their lower body, remnants of the hind legs possessed by their reptile ancestors over 100 million years ago.
 Most snakes lack these spurs, but they’re normal for boas, the most primitive, unevolved family of living snakes.
 They’re assumed to be used for wooing ladies, with males scratching females to get their attention (an attempt she sometimes ignores).
 These spurs are a strong way to identify the gender of ringed tree boas – males have longer ones than females.

-10 The Ecuadorian colonies
+10 The Ecuadorian colony

 Ecuadorian Annulated Tree Boa Corallus blombergi